 With her father’s encouragement, she launched her debut Move collection at Baselworld in 2005, which remains a bestseller.
 Each piece features an abacus-like design, set within rings and bracelets, or suspended on chains, that allows diamonds to glide freely across a hidden wire.
 The most recent addition is a line of Lucky Move swinging medallion necklaces and chunky carabiner chain bracelets, modelled by a leather-clad Kate Moss.

-For her next drink, she launched the innovative Skinny line, dubbed “elastic gold”, which features diamonds threaded on a flexible wire, thus allowing a bracelet to slip on the wrist with the ease of a hair tie.
+For her next trick, she launched the innovative Skinny line, dubbed “elastic gold”, which features diamonds threaded on a flexible wire, thus allowing a bracelet to slip on the wrist with the ease of a hair tie.
 Messika’s smaller pieces start from £640 and prices climb steadily upwards, with the High Jewellery and Haute Couture collections selling for millions.

 The brand’s unconventional approach to jewellery design has earned it a growing following among the fashion set, and Cara Delevingne and Kendall Jenner are both fans.
 In 2014, Beyoncé asked to borrow a Glam’Azone ring after seeing it in the Messika window at the Le Royal Monceau hotel.
 The Grammy award-winning singer later posted a picture of the ring, unprompted, on Instagram, to the tune of more than a 100m followers.
 “Instagram is a such powerful tool.
 It allows you to grow closer to your consumer and really showcase the integrity of your brand.”
 Valérie says.
 She recalls posting a picture of an anklet: “I had calls and messages from all over the world – America, Canada, the Middle East – all down to this one image.”